 Researchers and primary investigators are collaborating in this nationwide study.
 Learn more about the CART Initiative's team members.

-The Four Sites
+The Main Sites

 Researchers at OHSU are focusing their research on low-income seniors—specifically those who are over the age of 62 and are living alone or with a partner.
 Participants live in section 202 housing communities in the Portland metropolitan area.